dellius-alexander/CRUDRepository/README.md

 * **Client**: The actor initiating the database configuration process.
 * **DatabaseFactory**: A factory class responsible for creating specific database instances.
-* **PostgreSQLDatabase**, MySQLDatabase, MariaDBDatabase: Concrete database classes representing the different database types.
+* **PostgreSQLDatabase, MySQLDatabase, MariaDBDatabase**: Concrete database classes representing the different database types.
 * **IDatabase**: An interface defining the contract for database interactions.

 #### Interactions:

-* The `Client` sends a create_database request, including configuration details, to the `DatabaseFactory`.
+* The `Client` sends a `create_database` request, including configuration details, to the `DatabaseFactory`.
 * The `DatabaseFactory` determines the appropriate database type (postgresql, mysql, or mariadb).
 * Based on the type, the `DatabaseFactory` creates an instance of the corresponding database class.
 * The created database object (implementing the `IDatabase` interface) is returned to the `Client`.